nix-community/crate2nix/README.md

 Compare that to docker layers...

-**Nix ecosystem goodness**: You can use all things that make the nix/NixOS ecosystem great, e.g. distributed/remote builds, build minimal docker images, deploy your binary as a service to the the cloud with [NixOps](https://nixos.org/nixops/), ...
+**Nix ecosystem goodness**: You can use all things that make the nix/NixOS ecosystem great, e.g. distributed/remote builds, build minimal docker images, deploy your binary as a service to the cloud with [NixOps](https://nixos.org/nixops/), ...

 **Out of the box support for libraries with non-rust dependencies**: It builds on top of the `buildRustCrate` function from [NixOS](https://nixos.org/) so that native dependencies of